SFPC/sfpc.github.io/spring2018.md

 ### Who are the teachers?

 Classes will be lead by SFPC Co-founders including [Zachary Lieberman](http://thesystemis.com/), [Taeyoon Choi](http://taeyoonchoi.com/), [Morehshin Allahyari](http://www.morehshin.com/) along with a new group of teachers.
 Here are some teachers who work with us: [Allison Parrish](http://www.decontextualize.com/), [Nick Montfort](http://nickm.com), [Caitlin Morris](http://www.caitlinmorris.net/), [Ramsey Nasser](http://nas.sr/), [Ingrid Burrington](http://lifewinning.com/), [Luisa Pereira](http://www.luisaph.com/), [Caitlin Morris](http://www.caitlinmorris.net/) and more.

-[Golan Levin](http://www.flong.com) will be a Researcher-in-Residence for two weeks in October and advise students.

-Spring 2017 will be organized by SFPC Team including [Lauren Gardner](http://laurengardner.com/), [Todd Anderson](http://toddwords.com/), Taeyoon Choi and Zachary Lieberman.
-Additional support will be provided by the SFPC Steering Committee, Teaching Assistants and Residents.
+Spring 2017 will be organized by SFPC Team including [Lauren Gardner](http://laurengardner.com/),Taeyoon Choi and Zachary Lieberman.
+Additional support will be provided by the SFPC Steering Committee, Teaching Fellows and Artist in Residence.

 ### Onboarding Week

-We are offering an optional 1-week intensive for students who are new to coding.
-From September 4th, Monday to 8th, Friday, students will work with the core faculty to learn about the fundamental concepts and terms of computation, tools and environment for development.
+We are offering an 1-week intensive for students who are new to coding.
+From February 12th, Monday to Friday 16th, students will work with the core faculty to learn about the fundamental concepts and terms of computation, tools and environment for development.
 We recommend the Onboarding Week to beginners as well as students who are returning to coding after a long break.
 Tuition for Onboarding Week will be $500 for five days of classes, from 11am to 5pm.

 ### Deadline to apply

 The deadline for the Spring 2018 is November 30th, 2017.
 We typically inform the applicants within 3 weeks of application.
+Early applicants will be considered before the deadline.
 Please apply as soon as possible.

-In the past, we’ve received 50+ strong applications, and this time will likely be competitive as well.
+In the past, we’ve received 60+ strong applications from around the world, and this time will likely be competitive as well.
 We will select students based on a work sample, application form and a short video introduction.
 We sometimes reach out to the applicant's reference for a letter of recommendation.

 ### How much is tuition?